symplytheo/bristle-challenge/README.md

 ## Technologies Used

 - Reactjs
-- Scss Module
+- Scss/Scss Module

 ### Getting Started

-This instructions will get you a copy of the project up and running on your local machine.
+These instructions will get you a copy of the project up and running on your local machine.

 1. Clone the repository